19Sean96/food-to-notion-app/agent-docs/project-structure.md

 This directory contains custom React hooks to encapsulate and reuse stateful logic.

--   `useFoodDetails.ts`: A hook to fetch and manage the state for a single food item's details.
+-   `useFoodDetails.ts`: A hook to fetch and manage the state for a single food item's details using React Query.
--   `useFoodSearch.ts`: A hook to handle the logic for searching food items, including state management for query, results, and loading state.
--   `useNotionIntegration.ts`: A hook to manage the state and logic related to Notion API interactions.

 ---

 ## `lib/` Directory

-This directory contains core, low-level utility functions that are used across the application.
+This directory contains core, low-level utility functions.

--   `conversion.ts`: Functions for converting data between different formats (e.g., from USDA API format to the application's internal format).
+-   `conversion.ts`: Functions for converting between different measurement units.
--   `notion.ts`: Utility functions specifically for interacting with the Notion API, likely containing logic to format requests and parse responses.
+-   `notion.ts`: Utility functions for mapping data to Notion's format.
--   `nutrientScaling.ts`: Functions for calculating and scaling nutrient values based on serving size.
+-   `nutrientScaling.ts`: Functions for calculating and scaling nutrient values.
--   `utils.ts`: General utility functions.
-This is a common file generated by `shadcn/ui` and might contain helper functions for things like class name merging.
+-   `utils.ts`: General utility functions (e.g., `cn` for class names).

 ---

 ## `services/` Directory

-This directory contains functions that are responsible for making API calls to the backend.
+This directory contains functions that are responsible for making API calls to the application's backend.

--   `notionApi.ts`: A service that abstracts the logic for making requests to the application's Notion API routes (`/api/notion/...`).
+-   `notionApi.ts`: A service that abstracts the logic for making requests to the application's Notion API routes.
--   `usdaApi.ts`: A service that abstracts the logic for making requests to the application's USDA API routes (`/api/usda/...`).
+-   `usdaApi.ts`: A service that abstracts the logic for making requests to the application's USDA API routes.

+---

+## `store/` Directory

+This directory contains the global state management logic for the application.

+-   `appStore.ts`: The central Zustand store that manages the entire application state, including UI state, Notion data, and search results.

 ---